Wall builder who pitched to Trump on Fox wins $400M contract

 “Hopefully the president will see this,” Fisher said in April on a Fox News morning show, among a slew of appearances on the channel that also included spots with Maria Bartiromo and Laura Ingraham.
 “He’s a guy who says he can cut through bureaucracy, and this is an emergency and that’s what needs to be done.”

-Two administration officials familiar with the matter told The Associated Press earlier this year that Trump did indeed intervene on Fisher's behalf, aggressively pushing his company's bid to the heads of Homeland Security and the Army Corps of Engineers, which manages wall contracts.
+Two administration officials familiar with the matter told The Associated Press earlier this year that Trump aggressively pushed the Fisher firm's bid with the heads of Homeland Security and the Army Corps of Engineers, which manages wall contracts.
 The interference in federal contracting by a president concerned some overseeing the process but, the officials said, Trump insisted Fisher could get the wall up faster and cheaper than other bidders.

 In his own appearance on Fox's Sean Hannity show in April, Trump confirmed he was looking closely at Fisher's company after it was recommended to him by North Dakota's Republican Sen. Kevin Cramer.

-Cramer, who received a $10,000 campaign donation from Fisher and invited him to Trump's State of the Union address last year, said his constituent's frequent appearances on conservative TV and radio “certainly helped him with the president.”
+Cramer, who received a $10,000 campaign donation from Fisher and invited him to Trump's State of the Union address last year, said Tuesday that his constituent's frequent appearances on conservative TV and radio may not have helped him with the Army Corps but they “certainly helped him with the president.”

 ““You know who else watches Fox News?”
 Cramer told The Washington Post earlier this year.